santoshsaisharan/Notifications/README.md

 ## Overview

-This is a challenge to build a notification page and distinuish between the read and unread notifications.
-Once the user clicks the "Mark all as read" button it should change the unread messages count to zero and update the unread to read layout.
+The goal of this project is to create a notification page that can differentiate between read and unread notifications.
+One of the main challenges is to implement a feature that updates the unread message count to zero and changes the unread layout to a read layout when the user clicks the "Mark all as read" button.
+By successfully implementing this feature, users will have a more intuitive and streamlined experience when interacting with the page.

 ### The challenge